admost/AMR/README.md

 By tracking all the networks data together on AMR dashboard, publishers have flexibility to view/ compare the performances of each network in various aspects; zone-placement-ad type breakdown, ad network-country breakdown and more…

-##What is the differences of AMR from other mediations systems?
+##What is the differences of AMR from other mediation systems?

 Most of the mediations systems are the extension or part of an ad network, where they try to serve their own inventory first and if they cannot serve their own, they call other ad networks based on a waterfall in some algorithms.